tudo-math-ls3/feat3/readme.txt

 Alglib, Fparser, Umfpack and Parmetis are downloaded and build automatically, when included in the configure flags.

 === git commit hooks ===
-When working with the git repository, the following instructions install a proper commite template and additional pre commit hooks, superseeding the usual pre push hooks. in feat src root cp /home/user/git/feat3.git/commit-template .git git config commit.template .git/commit-template cd .git/hooks git init git pull .. remotes/origin/hooks
+When working with the git repository, the following instructions will install proper pre commit hooks.
+In the FEAT source root directory, execute: cd .git/hooks git init git pull .. remotes/origin/hooks